 Rights-Based Approaches to Conservation

 CREE practices ‘rights-based conservation’, which is conservation that doesn’t violate human rights and takes human needs into account in natural resource management.
 However, we go beyond evaluating socioeconomic and cultural parameters in our work and holding consultation meetings with communities.
-For CREE, rights-based conservation is founded upon a belief in the need for local people to not only minimize economic costs of conservation or shape conservation outcomes, but to create new processes, institutions, and power structures which empower community needs.
+For CREE, rights-based conservation is founded upon a belief in the need for local people to not only minimize economic costs of conservation, but to create new processes, institutions, and power structures which empower communities.

 CREE is a registered 501(c)(3) tax-deductible nonprofit charity.